MicrosoftDocs/windows-itpro-docs/windows/client-management/azure-active-directory-integration-with-mdm.md

 The MDM vendor must first register the application in their home tenant and mark it as a multi-tenant application.
 For more information about how to add multi-tenant applications to Azure AD, see the [Integrate an app that authenticates users and calls Microsoft Graph using the multi-tenant integration pattern (SaaS)](https://go.microsoft.com/fwlink/p/?LinkId=613661) code sample on GitHub.

 > [!NOTE]
-> For the MDM provider, if you don't have an existing Azure AD tenant with an Azure AD subscription that you manage, follow the step-by-step guides below:
+> For the MDM provider, if you don't have an existing Azure AD tenant with an Azure AD subscription that you manage, follow these step-by-step guides:
 >
 > - [Quickstart: Create a new tenant in Azure Active Directory](/azure/active-directory/fundamentals/active-directory-access-create-new-tenant) to set up a tenant.
 > - [Associate or add an Azure subscription to your Azure Active Directory tenant](/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory) to add a subscription, and manage it via the Azure Portal.